CLMagnus/Aileron/README.md

 # Aileron
- Aileron is a Flight Sim
+ Aileron is a Flight Sim made in Godot

 Current features:
 - Very bad looking plane